XuhuaHuang/EmbeddedProgramming/Pointer/README.md

 - `*` operator: to declare, dereference a pointer.
 - `->` operator: to access to segment the pointer refers to.
 - `+` and `-` operator: plus and minus.
-- `==`, `!=`, `>`, ... etc. operator: comparsion.
+- `==`, `!=`, `>`, ... etc. operator: comparison.

 ### Add an Integer to a Pointer
 Adding an integer to a pointer is equivalent to move to a memory address with that exact logical memory address.
-In the example below, self-increment the pointer is equivalent to adding the numeric vaue of the length of an integer (4-bit) to the logical memory address.
+In the example below, self-increment the pointer is equivalent to adding the numeric value of the length of an integer (4-bit) to the logical memory address.
 ```C++
 int vector[] = { 28, 41, 7 };
 int *pi = vector;